mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-postgresql-bigint.markdown

 sortorder: 500031006
 toc: False
 sidebartitle: sqlalchemy.dialects.postgresql BIGINT
-meta: Python example code for the BIGINT class from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+meta: Python example code for the BIGINT constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

-BIGINT is a class within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+BIGINT is a constant within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

 ## Example 1 from alembic